SaraEl-Metwally/ALO_algorithm_for_Kidney_Exchanges/Saidman Generator Simulation/README.md

 2,18,1.0
 3,7,1.0
  ```
- - `Verts.txt`: contains the blood types information of the pairs in the pool. `Verts`
+ - `Verts.txt`: contains the blood types information of the pairs in the pool. `Verts`.
+ 7. Use `Alt.txt` and `Edges.txt` files as inputs to run the `ALO_toolbox.m` in the repo directory.